 Some homes provide help with personal care, others may provide care from a registered nurse, some do both and have ‘dual registration’ with the Care Quality Commission.
 There are homes that concentrate on rehabilitation and others that cater for specific needs for example; brain injury or a specific group of people such as ex service personnel.

-Please ask for an assessment of your care needs from the Local Authority and make sure that Continuing Healthcare has been considered if your care needs are primarily health or medical as this will mean your care will be free and can be paid wherever you receive the care, even in your own home.
+Please ask for an assessment of your care needs from the Local Authority and make sure that Continuing Healthcare has been considered if your care needs are primarily health as this will mean your care will be free and can be paid wherever you receive the care, even in your own home.

 This is one of the most common times for arranging care quickly and it may be taken out of your hands with a process called Discharge to Assess.
 Often a new or changing package of care (both at home and in a care home) is now arranged by the Hospital (with short term funding).
 A stay in Hospital may be the very thing needed and enable a return home but it can also make you feel more dependent or make you realise that maybe you weren’t managing as well as you had thought.
 This is a time to assess the care and support that is needed and whether it can be managed safely at home.